Updated December 09, 2025

-We’ve logged hundreds of hours driving and evaluating this generation of small luxury cars, including several examples of the Acura Integra.
+We’ve logged hundreds of hours driving and evaluating this generation of compact luxury cars, including the Acura Integra.

 MSRP | KBB Fair Purchase Price (national avg.) | |||